convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/native-action-components/action-sheet.md

 <br/>
 Whenever cordova platform is not available, the value defined in mocking options is returned.<br/>
  Default mocked value is <code>0</code>.<br/>
-For more information : <a target='_blank' href='https://github.com/EddyVerbruggen/cordova-plugin-actionsheet'>Action Sheet</a>.
+For more information : <a href='https://github.com/EddyVerbruggen/cordova-plugin-actionsheet'>Action Sheet</a>.

 Name | Description
 --- | ---